kirixvelu/kirixvelu/README.md

 Recognize the privilage to ignore socioenomical injustice but complicity is too high of a threshold for me to stay silent.

 > #### Favorite Quote
->  They have money for war but can't feed the poor.
+>  They have money for war (free tuition) but can't feed the poor (worker insurance).
 > ― *Tupac Shakur*